Attractions, Sights & Things to Do on Rhodes

 The oldest medieval European town that is continuously inhabited during centuries and was declared as a UNESCO World Heritage Site since 1988.

-The Cruise Port Terminal of the island and the place where passenger ships depart or arrive from numerous Aegean islands and Turkey.
+The Tourist Harbour of the island and the place where passenger ships depart or arrive from numerous Aegean islands and Turkey.

 Founded in 1935, it is a research unit and a public aquarium that offers a combination of entertainment, education, and awareness.